 Until the 1990s city nightspots were able to play loud music with little fear of disturbing neighbours.
 But the revival of inner-city living created tension between nightclub owners and residents.
-In 2006 Auckland apartment dweller Kas Ikeda (pictured) complained to the city council that noise coming from the Empire Tavern was causing him sleepless nights.
+In 2006 Auckland apartment dweller Kas Ikeda (pictured) complained to the city council that noise from the Empire Tavern was causing him sleepless nights.
 The tavern owners replied that late-night music was vital to their business.
-The council was in a bind: wanting to encourage a vibrant night life while accommodating the needs of residents.
-Better noise insulation in city apartments was suggested as one solution.
+The council was in a bind: it wanted to encourage a vibrant night life while accommodating the needs of residents.
+Better noise insulation for city apartments was suggested as one solution.

 Te whakamahi i tēnei tūemi

 Photograph by Kenny Rodger

 Permission of the New Zealand Herald must be obtained before any re-use of this image.